abinit/abinit/doc/tutorial/eph.md

 ## Electron-Phonon interaction and superconducting properties of Al.

-This lesson demonstrates how to obtain the following physical properties, for a metal:
+This tutorial demonstrates how to obtain the following physical properties, for a metal:

   * the phonon linewidths (inverse lifetimes) due to the electron-phonon interaction
   * the Eliashberg spectral function